Condorito: la película: Release

-On July 29, 2020, RPP Noticias announced that they are working on a sequel to Condorito: la película, also directed by Eduardo Schuldt.

 Box office

 The film performed well in Latin American countries, grossing at least $1 million in Chile, Mexico, Peru, and Colombia, making it the most-watched animated film in the region.

 Critical reception

 The film received generally mixed reviews from critics.

 Accolades

 Alex Orrelle and Eduardo Schuldt were nominated at the 2018 Quirino Awards in the category Best Ibero-American Animation Feature Film.